 - Build a comprehensive list of experts and decision-makers in the field or industry of interest to you.
 Be creative in tracking these people down.
 Ask friends, coworkers, and contacts you’ve cultivated in your community or business life.

-- Send an email or letter of introduction to each person on your list.
+- Send an email or letter of introduction to some of the people on your list.
 Briefly introduce yourself and explain your reason for contacting them.
-Make it clear that you’re interested in learning more about the company and its industry, and not hustling for a job (even if you are).
+Make it clear that you’re interested in learning more about the company and its industry, and that you are not hustling for a job.
 Ask for just a short amount of their time, maybe 15 minutes.
 Indicate your willingness to be flexible on days and times to best fit into their schedule.

 - Prepare a solid list of questions about the company before the interview.
 Do your research to show that you already have some grounding in the field.
 Bring a notebook along to write down answers.

-- Be ready to deliver your elevator pitch at the appropriate time in your meeting, probably near the beginning.
+- Be ready to deliver your elevator pitch at the appropriate time in your meeting.

 - Ask for referrals.
 Don’t leave this step out.
 It can be as simple and direct as asking “Do you know of any other people at this company that I might want to talk to?
 Can you help me connect with them?”

 - Ask for a job during the interview.
-This only says that you lied about your intentions to get the interview.
 You’re there to gather information and that’s it.

 - Present your resume.
 Perhaps this sounds like odd advice coming from a professional resume writer, but presenting your unsolicited resume now will alter the tone of your meeting and cast you in an unflattering light.
 Of course, if the person you’re meeting with requests your resume, you can always send them a copy (along with your thank you note).